 The student or his/her parent or legal guardian may within five (5) school days following the notification of the expulsion appeal the decision to the pastor/network/school president in writing with rationale for appeal.
-The pastor/network/school president will review the facts and investigate that correct procedures were followed as defined by Archdiocesan and school policy.
-If procedures were not followed, the pastor/network/school will refer the issue back to the school administrator with a recommendation about which step of the procedure needs to be further processed.
+The pastor/parish director or network/school president will review the hearing procedures to determine whether Archdiocesan and local school policy was followed.
+If procedures were not followed, the pastor/parish director or network/school president will refer the issue back to the school administrator with a recommendation about which step of the procedure needs to be further processed.
 Once a review has taken place and the matter is decided at a local level, there is no additional appeal of the decision at the archdiocesan level.